 One of the main appeals of direct mark is the ability to add colourful designs to the markings.
 This makes it particularly useful in cases where brand logos or colour coding systems are necessary.

-Nase-Free Environment: if needed, your plates can be prepared and labelled in a nase-free environment to ensure usability in DNA testing.
+- Nase-Free Environment: If needed, your plates can be prepared and labelled in a nase-free environment to ensure usability in DNA testing.

-Custom Kitting, Sorting & Packaging: You decide how you want your plates to arrive.
+- Custom Kitting, Sorting & Packaging: You decide how you want your containers to arrive.
 If you want pre-prepared kits ready for your technicians to use, we can send you that.
 If you want your plates sorted and stacked numerically, we can do that for you.
 Want them packaged in a specific way?
 Let us know and we’ll try to accommodate your needs.